 Our training program provides extensive supervised experience in conducting pediatric neuropsychological evaluations in an outpatient private practice setting.
 Approximately 75% of the resident's time will be spent in the delivery of clinical services.
 Didactic/training and research experiences will comprise the remaining 25% of the resident's time.
 The resident's clinical service will primarily focus on the evaluation of individuals ranging from 2 to 24 years of age.
-Our patient population is diverse and will expose the resident to a range of neurodevelopmental and acquired disorders, including ADHD, Learning Disorders, Autism Spectrum Disorders, Sports-Related Concussion, TBI, and neuromedical disorders.
+Our patient population is diverse and will expose the resident to a range of neurodevelopmental and acquired disorders, including ADHD, Learning Disorders, Autism Spectrum Disorders, Sports-Related Concussion, TBI, and psychiatric and neuromedical disorders.
 Patients are typically referred from pediatricians, neurologists, psychiatrists, psychologists, other health service providers, and school professionals.
-Residents will have the opportunity to participate in our off-site autism screening clinic where they will conduct neurodevelopmental evaluations of children ages 2 to 5.
-Residents are expected to fully participate in all aspects of the evaluation, including interview, case review/preparation, standardized assessment, report writing, feedback, and consultation to referral sources.
-Residents are expected to conduct 2-3 assessments per week.
+Residents will have the opportunity to participate in our Developmental Assessment Clinic where they will conduct neurodevelopmental evaluations of children ages 2 to 4.
+Residents are expected to conduct 2-3 assessments per week and to fully participate in all aspects of the evaluation, including interview, case review/preparation, standardized assessment, report writing, feedback, and consultation to referral sources.

-Our program is based on the scientist-practitioner model and consistent with the Houston Conference Guidelines for training in neuropsychology.
+Our program is based on the scientist-practitioner model and is consistent with the Houston Conference Guidelines for training in neuropsychology.
 We are committed to providing education and training in the competencies necessary for the specialized practice of pediatric neuropsychology.
 As such, our program provides two years of full-time formal training in pediatric neuropsychology with appropriate clinical, didactic, and research components.
 Moreover, our program is designed to allow the resident to become an independently licensed practitioner who is eligible for board certification after completion of training.